 Following lifestyle changes are highly recommended for all people who have developed risk factors for cardiac diseases.

-Being at risk factor of heart disease does not imply that one should stop the intake of fats in the diet.
+Being at risk of heart disease does not imply that one should stop the intake of fats in the diet.
 You need to eat more cautiously, keeping in mind the impact of your food.
 Add healthy foods to your diet.
-Omega three is cardio friendly food nutrient.
-Start consuming food substances enriched with omega-three fatty acids.
+Omega three is a cardio-friendly food nutrient.
+Start consuming foods enriched with omega-three fatty acids.

-Healthy mind and body is the dream of every individual.
-To stay healthy, you need to incorporate positive lifestyle changes in your life and get rid of health-damaging habits.
-Moreover, you should get your cardiac screening done regularly, according to your risk factors, to identify any abnormality at time.
-Always remember that prevention is better than cure.
+A healthy mind and body is the dream of every individual.
+To stay healthy, you need to incorporate positive lifestyle changes into your life and get rid of health-damaging habits.
+Moreover, you should get your cardiac screening done regularly, according to your risk factors, to identify any abnormality at any time.
+Always remember that preventative care is better than a cure.